Zimbabwe: 'Cybercity' project to anchor new capital city | Africanews

 Zimbabwe

-Lavish villas, luxury townhouses, high-tech offices, landscaped gardens and a 15-storey commercial tower.
+Lavish villas, luxury townhouses, high-tech offices, landscaped gardens, and a 15-storey commercial tower.
 These aren't the plans for the latest building development in Dubai but for a city in the suburbs of Harare, the capital of Zimbabwe.

-Despite having one of the world's highest unemployment and inflation rates, a debilitating currency crisis and falling foreign direct investment, the project is going ahead.
+Despite having one of the world's highest unemployment and inflation rates, a debilitating currency crisis, and falling foreign direct investment, the project is going ahead.

 Zimbabwe and investors believe in its potential.

 "This Cybercity is to be a key feature that will bring added value to our new city here.
-The development around year for the smart city on 15,500 acres will be the smartest city in our region," says Emmerson Mnangagwa, president of Zimbabwe.
+The development around the year for the smart city on 15,500 acres will be the smartest city in our region," says Emmerson Mnangagwa, president of Zimbabwe.

-The futuristic Cybercity is projected to anchor what authorities view as the new capital city or the New Harare in the Mount Hampden area, 26 kilometres northwest of Harare.
+The futuristic Cybercity is projected to anchor what authorities view as the new capital city or the New Harare in the Mount Hampden area, 26 kilometers northwest of Harare.

 Estimated at $500 million, Zimbabwe Cyber City is being developed by United Arab Emirates-based industrial conglomerate Mulk International.

 "We've been trying to bring the Dubai standard of living to this particular development.
 The project will have high-end villas, we call them Zim Hills, surrounding water bodies.
-We will have a very tall tower with the shopping centre," says Shaji ul Mulk, Mulk International chairman.
+We will have a very tall tower with the shopping center," says Shaji ul Mulk, Mulk International chairman.

 Other government offices will also be built in Mount Hampden to make the planned "New Harare" the seat of power, according to government officials.